KKU Partners with RATCH Group to Enhance Nationwide Teachers’ Capacity, Driving School Botanical Gardens Project under Royal Initiative

-On Tuesday, 3 February 2026, the Office of the Royal Initiative Project for the Conservation of Thai Plant Genetic Resources (OEPF) Coordination Centre (KKU Network Centre), Khon Kaen University, in collaboration with RATCH Group PCL., organised a Practical Workshop on School Botanical Gardens, focusing on the curriculum: Assistant Trainer: The Five Components of School Botanical Gardens.
-The workshop was held from 3–6 February 2026.
+On Tuesday, 3 February 2026, the Khon Kaen University (KKU), through the Office of the Royal Initiative Project for the Conservation of Thai Plant Genetic Resources (OEPF) Coordination Centre (KKU Network Centre), in collaboration with RATCH Group Public Company Limited, organised a Practical Workshop on School Botanical Gardens under the curriculum “Assistant Trainer: The Five Components of School Botanical Gardens.”

 Professor Thidarut Boonmars, Vice President for Enterprise and Societal Sustainability, stated that the objective of the Practical Workshop on School Botanical Gardens (Assistant Trainer Curriculum) for the 2026 fiscal year was to respond to the Royal Initiative of Her Royal Highness Princess Maha Chakri Sirindhorn’s Plant Genetic Conservation Project (OEPF) concerning school botanical gardens.
 Furthermore, the activity aimed to ensure that trainers from both the OEPF Network Centre and OEPF Coordination Centres possessed accurate knowledge and a thorough understanding of the proper methods for operating school botanical gardens.
 The training welcomed over 150 administrators and personnel from 38 OEPF Network and Coordination Centres.